 Da Lat showcases French Colonial times which can be explored in Colonial Palaces - Da Lat Palace I, II, III.
 Truc Lam Temple - Zen Buddhist Temple and Linh Phuoc Pagoda are the best places to adore the art along with worshipping.
 Get crazy in the Crazy House, a guest house with weirdly interstitial architecture.
 Natural beauty can’t be skipped in Da Lat, route your tour towards Datanla Waterfall, Valley of Love, Clay Tunnel, Elephant Waterfalls, Xuan Huong Lake.
 Not just this, the city offers specialized gardens - Dalat Flowers Garden, Zoodoo Garden, Giant Pumpkin Garden, Lavender DaLat Garden, Maple Leaf Garden.
 There’s plentiful flowers, fruits, fruit candies, coffee beans, vegetables to buy from DaLat central market.
 DaLat is a magnet for photographers to capture the flowery surroundings and spectrum cloudy sky.

-- Other superb attractions include Dalat Railway Station, Clay Tunnel of DaLat, Smurf Village, Dalat Heaven Gate, Prenn Waterfall.
+- Other popular attractions include Dalat Railway Station, Clay Tunnel of DaLat, Smurf Village, Dalat Heaven Gate, Prenn Waterfall.

 10. Ho Chi Minh City